 Control the pump with a WLAN socket

-OpenSprinkler "Main irrigation circuit" function, you can easily control a pump.
+With the OpenSprinkler “main irrigation circuit” function you can easily control a pump.
 The main irrigation circuit is opened before the first irrigation circuit and only closed after the last irrigation circuit.
 But what does this look like electrically?
-At the connection of OpenSprinklers are 24VAC or 7,5-12VDC (depending on the version).
+There is 24VAC or 7.5-12VDC (depending on the version) at the OpenSprinkler connection.

 Possibilities are:

-1. Relays: There are many 24VAC relays on the market (AC models and OSPi) or 3-32VDC semiconductor relays (DC models), which can be fitted to the DIN rail.
+1. Relays: There are many 24VAC relays (AC models and OSPi) or 3-32VDC solid-state relays (DC models) available in stores that can be mounted on the DIN rail.

-2. WLAN socket: OpenSprinkler can switch actuators via the WiFi with the “Station Type” “HTTP” – e.g. the WiFi socket from DeLock or Shelly.
+2. WLAN socket: OpenSprinkler can switch actuators via the WLAN with the “Station Type” “HTTP” – e.g. the WLAN socket from DeLock or Shelly.

-3. By radio: Together with the RFToy from OpenSprinkler.com can also be switched to radio-controlled sockets.
+3. Via radio: Together with the RFToy from OpenSprinkler.com, radio sockets can also be switched.
 However, there are hardly any such sockets in Germany.

-An inductive load, eg from motors, relays, coils and electromagnets, has the property that after the current has been switched off, a pulse flows in the opposite direction of the current, which can lead to the destruction of the relay or switch.
-Basically, with this type of device, a maximum of 2/3 of the maximum output power of the relay or switch should be installed.
+An inductive load, e.g. motors, relays, coils and electromagnets, has the property that after the current is switched off, a pulse flows in the opposite direction of the current, which can lead to the destruction of the relay or switch.
+In principle, a maximum of 2/3 of the maximum output power of the relay or switch should be installed in this type of device.

-This effect does not exist with resistive loads, such as LEDs or light bulbs.
+This effect does not exist with ohmic loads, e.g. LED or light bulbs.

 Control with OpenSprinkler

-1. Click the gear icon on a station and then click “Advanced”.
+1. For a station, click the gear icon and then click “Advanced.”

 2. Under “Station Type” select “HTTP”.

-3. In “Server Name” enter the IP address of the WiFi socket
+3. In “Server Name” enter the IP address of the WLAN socket

 4. In “Server Port” the port, usually 80